-Submit this form to the PJM Manager-Transmission Operations Department.
+Submit this form to the PJM Manager-Transmission Operations Department (transops@pjm.com).
 Attach other pertinent documentation that would provide a complete understanding of the reason for the request.
 PJM will contact the requestor with feedback on the status of this request or any questions.
 If you have any questions, please call the Manager-Transmission Operations Department at (610) 666-8976.
-PJM will communicate, coordinate analysis, and implementation dates with Local Control Center Management.
-Notification will be provided back to the requestor when the changes are incorporated within the PJM EMS system.
+PJM will communicate, coordinate analysis, and implementation dates with the impacted Transmission Owners(s).